 - Pilot plant testing achieved an 83 percent lithium recovery rate from the Rose lithium-tantalum project ore to battery quality lithium carbonate and 80 percent to battery quality lithium hydroxide

-- No uranium or thorium contaminants in the deposit
+- No uranium or thorium contaminants in the deposit, low iron content, low mica content

 Key Property: Rose Lithium-Tantalum Project